NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

  In total these bombs would have released 616 lbs (279 kg) of matter as energy or 6,973 Tera watt hours.

  Every one of these bombs could have incinerated a large city while setting fire to half a state the size of Washington.
-Real wrath of God type of stuff.
-This is why the Ward Clevers of the era had nightmares.
-This is why he built backyard bomb shelters.
-This is why Bever played duck and cover with his friends.
-This is why nobody ever talked openly about it.
+True wrath of God type of stuff.
+These weapons and their counterparts in the Soviet Union are the reason people of the era dug bomb shelters in their back yards.
+It was not mass hysteria there really was a world ending man made threat.

- They were all retired and dismantled in the late 1950's.
+ All of the American Mark 17 & 24's were removed from service and dismantled in the late 1950's.
 ```
 You have: 20 Mton_e 300
 You want: lbs